 The reason why enough Terris blood ended up in the general population within a few hundred years to make Twinborn and Ferrings?
-The Luthandel Ska and Nobel refugees were living in close proximity to the Terris survivors during the end of The Hero of Ages.
-Similarly any Terris people near any of the other survival caches/shelters would end up mixed in with the Nobles and Ska there.
+The Luthandel Skaa and Noble refugees were living in close proximity to the Terris survivors during the end of The Hero of Ages.
+Similarly, any Terris people near any of the other survival caches/shelters would end up mixed in with the Nobles and Skaa there.
 In the chaos and desperation of what they though was probably the end of the world, it would hardly be a surprise if a whole bunch of people with mixed heritage were born some months later.
 Even after the Harmony reforms the world, all of these people would contiune living in close proximity in the Elendel Basin, resulting in the mixing of Allomantic and Feruchemist bloodlines.

-An addendum to the above: why are no "true" Feruchemists or Mistborn (just ferrings, Mistings, and Twinborn) encountered?
-All of the Mistborn and Feruchemists in the world by the end of The Hero of Ages had been killed by Ruin in one manner or another, save Sazed.
+An addendum to the above: why are no "true" Feruchemists or Mistborn (just Ferrings, Mistings, and Twinborn) encountered?
+All of the Mistborn and full Feruchemists in the world by the end of The Hero of Ages had been killed by Ruin in one manner or another, save Sazed (whos a eunuch, so he probably doesnt have any kids).
 On top of this, almost all of the nobility in Hero of Ages had been killed, either in the chaos or by Ruin's Inquisitors to get spikes, so the Allomantic bloodlines were diluted even more.
-The only istborn left by the end of the original trilogy is Spook, and he wasn't actually born a Mistborn.
+The only full Mistborn left is Spook, and he wasn't actually born a Mistborn.
 It's a plot point that all of the kidnapped women can trace their lineage back to them.
 The original trilogy mentions at a couple points that Allomantic powers have declined significantly since the beginning of the Final Empire.
 In the beginning, any emotional Allomancer could control koloss or kandra (as Elend is able to), but by the time of the books, it could only be done with the help of duralamin.
 Plus it's noted that the Lord Rulers attempts to weed out Ferruchemy had largely been quite successful.

 People wear earrings while praying to Harmony.
 When Wax prays to Harmony, he feels like he is detecting a faint response (and eventually gets some more direct responses).
 This is because the earrings are Hemalurgic spikes, just with little or no Hemalurgic charge note Word of God is that the earrings are melted-down-and-reforged Inquisitor spikes, and leaving them out most of the time let all but the bare minimum Hemalurgic charge drain out.
 Harmony has Ruin's power and thus his ability to communicate with those pierced by spikes (plus Preservations power to actually hear when they ask him something).
 The Path dictates that the earring should be worn during daily prayers (which are really just reflection) or while undertaking actions of great import, so that Harmony can nudge people when he needs to, particularly at critical moments.